 Solstice West Can Help

-Solstice RTC is a residential treatment center for young girls ages 14-18 who struggle with issues such as anxiety, depression, trauma, addictive behaviors, and/or relationship struggles.
+Solstice RTC is a residential treatment center for young girls and assigned female at birth ages 14-18 who struggle with issues such as anxiety, depression, trauma, addictive behaviors, and/or relationship struggles.
 This program provides individual, group, and family therapy to help students heal and improve from every angle.
 Fitness, nutrition, and academics also play an important role in this program.
-Solstice gives young women the skills and support they need to transition into the world feeling confident, happy, healthy, and capable of self-managing.
+Solstice gives teens the skills and support they need to transition into the world feeling confident, happy, healthy, and capable of self-managing.
 We can help your family today!

 Contact us at 801-919-8858 to learn more about our family programming.